| Louise Larose, PhD Associate Professor of Medicine

 fibroblasts inhibits the formation of actin stress fibres and delays cell cycle

+progression in G1 (manuscript in preparation).
 However, I believe that our most significant contribution is the

 discovery of a novel unpredicted role for the adaptor protein Nck in regulating